responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/A-framework-to-learn-with-interpretation.md

 For local analysis, given any test sample $x_{0}$ , its local interpretation $L(x_{0},f,g)$ can be determined, representing the relevant attribute functions .
 To visualize a relevant attribute ​$\phi_j$, the authors suggest repeating the AM+PI procedure with initialization using a low-intensity version of $x_{0}$ to enhance the concept detected by ​$\phi_j$ in $x_{0}$ .

-# 4 Numerical Experiments for FLINT
+# 4 Comparison of FLINT to other state-of-the art models

-The paper discusses the selection of datasets and neural network architectures for their experimental setup.
-Four datasets are considered: MNIST , FashionMNIST , CIFAR-10 , and a subset of the QuickDraw dataset .
-The experimentation involves two types of architectures for the predictor network f: a LeNet-based network for MNIST and FashionMNIST, and a ResNet18-based network for QuickDraw and CIFAR.
-Specific layers are selected from the last few convolutional layers to capture higher-level features effectively.

-The number of attributes J is tailored for each dataset:
-- J=25 for MNIST and FashionMNIST
-- J=24 for the QuickDraw subset
+The paper delves into the selection of datasets and neural network architectures for their experimental setup, considering four datasets: MNIST, FashionMNIST, CIFAR-10, and a subset of the QuickDraw dataset.
+For the predictor network f, two architectures are experimented with: a LeNet-based network for MNIST and FashionMNIST, and a ResNet18-based network for QuickDraw and CIFAR.
+Specific layers are chosen from the last few convolutional layers to effectively capture higher-level features.
+The number of attributes J is tailored for each dataset: J=25 for MNIST and FashionMNIST, J=24 for the QuickDraw subset, and J=36 for CIFAR.
+In the paper, the authors thoroughly evaluate and compare their model with other state-of-the-art systems, focusing on accuracy and interpretability.
+They employ evaluation metrics designed to assess the effectiveness of previously proposed losses for interpretability.
+Their primary method for comparison, when applicable, is SENN, chosen for its inherent interpretability aligning with FLINT.
-- J=36 for CIFAR

-## 4.1 Quantitative evaluation of FLINT

-In the paper , the authors undertake a thorough evaluation and comparison of their model with other state-of-the-art systems, focusing on accuracy and interpretability.
-To gauge interpretability, they employ evaluation metrics specifically designed to assess the effectiveness of the losses proposed previously in their study.

-Their primary method for comparison, when applicable, is SENN, chosen for its inherent interpretability with units for interpretation aligning with FLINT.
 Additionally, they include PrototypeDNN as a baseline for comparing predictive performance, and LIME and VIBI for evaluating the fidelity of interpretations.

-### 4.1.1 Predictive performance of FLINT
+### 4.1 Predictive performance of FLINT

 In the article, the authors aim to validate two key aspects related to the predictive performance of FLINT.
 Firstly, they investigate whether jointly training the predictor $f$ with the interpreter $g$ and backpropagating the loss term $L_{\text{int}}$ adversely affects performance.
 Secondly, we seek to determine if the achieved performance is comparable to other similarly interpretable models designed from the outset for interpretability.